PetarPetrov01/SoftUni-Javascript-Path/README.md

-# Lux Living
+# SoftUni-Javascrip Path
-An application made for lux seekers.
-Find the most luxurious houses around the world, place your bid.
+Repository for all task in the softuni JavaScript WEB developer path